How Rakeback Is Calculated 2026: Wager-Based vs House-Edge vs GGR Methods Compared

 Why Casinos Use This Method

-From the casino's perspective, house-edge calculation is more sustainable.
+Also, from the casino's perspective, house-edge calculation is more sustainable.
 They return a percentage of their expected profit rather than a percentage of total action.
-This lets them offer seemingly competitive percentages (5-15%) while paying out substantially less than wager-based programs.
+This lets them offer seemingly competitive percentages (5-15%) while paying out a lot less than wager-based programs.

 Multi-Game Calculation

-If you play multiple games in a session, the house-edge method calculates separately for each:
+If you play multiple games in a session, the house-edge method runs the math per game.
+Each game gets its own line:

 Converting House-Edge Rakeback to Effective Wager Rate